The Rev. Dr. Richard M. Simpson

 Diocesan Intake Officer

 Molly serves and the Diocesan Intake Officer for both concerns relating to suspected misconduct under our Safe Church Policy, and for any matter involving clergy misconduct.
 It is her responsibility in receiving reports of concern to listen respectfully, offer pastoral care and response, and ensure that appropriate processes for accountability are followed.
-Molly serves as the Rector of Christ Church in Rochdale, Massachusetts and lives in Amherst.
-Before entering parochial ministry she spent over thirty years in independent school teaching and administration..
+Molly served as rector of Christ Church in Rochdale, priest-in-charge at St. Andrew’s, Turners Falls.
+Currently, Molly serves as associate rector at Saints James and Andrew, and lives in Greenfield.
+Before entering parochial ministry she spent over thirty years in independent school teaching and administration.
 Ordained in 1978 in the Diocese of New York, she holds both M.Div. and D.Min. degrees from the Episcopal Divinity School in Cambridge, Massachusetts.

 Safe Church Officer